bsstahl/CognitiveInheritance/Pages/Speaking-Engagements.md

 Past engagements:

+* **CodeStock 2022** - 4/7 to 4/8/2022 - "Eliminating Hidden Dangers to Your Applications: Patterns for Reliable Systems" & "Defining the Business Domain using Event Storming"
 * **CodeMash 2022** - 1/11 to 1/14/2022 - "Design Patterns for Loosely Coupled Applications"
 * **NDC Oslo 2021** - 11/29 to 12/3/2021 - "Amazing Algorithms for Solving Problems in Software", "Eliminating Hidden Dangers to your Applications: Patterns for Reliable Systems" & "Genetic Algorithms" (Lightning Talk)
 * **AgileAZ 2021** - 11/11 to 11/12/2021 - "Defining the Business Domain using Event Storming"